 - Includes two additional storage pockets in seatback

-- Offers more accessory options such as glider board and travel bag
+- Offers more accessory options such as a travel bag

 - Has more color options for both seat fabrics and stroller frame